Accurate Computation of Marginal Data Densities Using Variational Bayes: The New MDD Estimator

 \subsection{Properties of the New MDD Estimator}

-In this section we consider the properties of the RIS MDD estimator given in equation (\ref{eq:mddrisvb}) with the VB approximate posterior density used as the weighting function.
-These properties are stated in four propositions for which the proofs are given in \ref{app:proofs}.
+In this section, we consider the properties of the RIS MDDE, given in equation (\ref{eq:MDDrisvb}), with the VB approximate posterior density used as the weighting function.
+We show that this estimator is indeed theoretically well-justified.
+All of the proofs are given in the Appendix.

+The first two propositions set the objects of interest that are referred to in the propositions and proofs.
+Proposition \ref{prop:MDDinv} suggests that the estimator given in equation (\ref{eq:MDDrisvb}) is an unbiased estimator for the inverse normalizing constant, whereas proposition \ref{prop:var} shows that $Var_p\big(\frac{q^*}{p}\big)$ can be written as an expectation which is further used in our discussion of the MDDE variance properties.